filiphric/cypress-at-scale/pages/05a_abstractions.md

 </style>

 <!--
-- but when we change the abstraction, it’s going to affect all oue tests
+- but when we change the abstraction, it’s going to affect all our tests

-- and I’m not saying abstraction is a bad thing
-- it’s that there are lot of cases of them being used, just because they are a "good pracitce"
-- when starting new project:
-- "not useful now, but it will be useful in the future" - I just demonstrated it might actually make stuff more complicated
-- no one can predict future
-- don’t be afraid to write plain commands
--->
+- so why am I talking about this?
+- as your project will scale, these kind of situations may start happening more often, and they are going to get harder to mitigate
+- so when we talk about test design with the mindset of scaling the project, it’s really worth to be aware of what is an industry "good practice" and what is actually a good practice for your project
+- because as we just demonstrated a seemingly good practice has the potential to turn into a nightmare -->